kirbydesign/designsystem/.github/ISSUE_TEMPLATE/enhancement-request.md

 name: Enhancement request
 about: Suggest an idea for this project
 title: "[Enhancement]"
-labels: NOT Prioritized, NOT Tech refined, NOT UX refined, enhancement
+labels: New, NOT Prioritized, NOT Tech refined, NOT UX refined, enhancement
 assignees: ''

 ---